rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 If a barcode needs to be deaccessioned from Caiasoft, email Nathan and Chris with the barcode(s) that need to be removed.

+### 13.5.2 Running reports in Caiasoft

+#### 13.5.2.1.
+Report of barcodes accessioned during a period of time

+* Under the Reporting tab, under Export Data, click on "Item Barcodes."
+* Under "Collection/Bib Location," select the desired bib location.
+* Leave "Material Type" as "All."
+* Edit the "accessioned from" and "accessioned to" fields to include the correct range of dates.
+* For "Include Title Info," select "yes."

-### 13.5.2 Running a report on Caiasoft new ingest stats
+#### 13.5.2.2 Report on Caiasoft new ingest stats

 * Under the Reporting tab, click on "Collection Metrics."
 * Edit the "accessioned from" and "accessioned to" fields to include the correct range of dates.